01 / 11

 Felix Lee demoed Figma-to-code, FigJam-to-game, screenshot-to-interface, and code-back-to-Figma workflows in minutes.
 The striking part was not just speed.
 It was how little ceremony remained between idea, layout, and working product.

-For HomeIntel and any fast internal prototype, this is a huge compression of product iteration.
+Why it matters → For any fast prototype or product iteration, this is a huge compression.
 You can test more concepts with fewer handoffs and less dead time between design and execution.

 The useful tension in Felix's demo was this: the mechanical part of UI work is collapsing fast, but taste replication remains messy.
 That means the design bottleneck shifts from drawing boxes to defining standards, references, and review criteria.